rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Weakly ordering the outranking digraph
 ``````````````````````````````````````

-To get a further insight in the overall strict outranking situations, we may use the :py:class:`~transitiveDigraphs.RankingByChoosingDigraph` constructor imported from the :ref:`transitiveDigraphs module <transitiveDigraphs-label>`, for computing a **ranking-by-choosing** result from the codual, i.e. the strict outranking digraph instance *gcd* (see above).
+To get a further insight in the overall strict outranking situations, we may use the :py:class:`~transitiveDigraphs.WeakBachetRanking` constructor imported from the :ref:`transitiveDigraphs module <transitiveDigraphs-label>`, for computing a **ranking-by-scoring** result with ties from the codual, i.e. the strict outranking digraph instance *gcd* (see above).

 .. code-block:: pycon
    :linenos:
    :emphasize-lines: 3-4,7

-   >>> from transitiveDigraphs import RankingByChoosingDigraph
+   >>> from transitiveDigraphs import WeakBachetRanking
-   >>> rbc = RankingByChoosingDigraph(gcd)
+   >>> wbr = WeakBachetRanking(gcd,randomized=200,seed=3)
     Threading ...  ## multiprocessing if 2 cores are available
     Exiting computing threads
    >>> rbc.showRankingByChoosing()
     Ranking by Choosing and Rejecting
-    1st ranked ['D']
+    1st ranked ['A', 'C', 'D', 'G']
-       2nd ranked ['C', 'G']
+       2nd ranked ['B', 'E']
-       2nd last ranked ['B', 'C', 'E']
+       2nd last ranked ['B', 'E']
-    1st last ranked ['A', 'F']
+    1st last ranked ['F']
    >>> rbc.exportGraphViz('officeChoiceRanking')
     *---- exporting a dot file for GraphViz tools ---------*
     Exporting to officeChoiceRanking.dot